 COVID-19 owned the global narrative in 2020 and 2021 and changed the online retail industry forever.
 That meant getting your message out there and noticed was difficult for many businesses during the pandemic.
 The war in Ukraine suggests global crises will continue to be a part of our lives.

-COVID-19 owns the global narrative, which can make getting your message out there hard.
-However, your customers shop with you for a reason and they don’t expect you to deliver their daily news.
-But it wouldn’t be wise to ignore the global situation either.
+However, you must remember that your customers shop with you for a reason and they don’t expect you to deliver their daily news.
+But it wouldn’t be wise to ignore a global crisis when it presents itself.

-Instead, retailers need to hit in the middle, where the marketing responds to what’s going on.
+Instead, retailers need to land somewhere in the middle, where the marketing messaging responds to what’s going on.
 With this blog post, we want to give retailers some crisis-specific marketing tactics that have worked for other brands during global crises.

-While it might be hard, it’s important to look to the long-term position of your company during the crisis.
-Everything you do now will have an impact on how customers behave when the pandemic is over.
-So take initiative now, with a view to solidifying your post-pandemic status.
+While it can be challenging at the best of times, it’s important to look at the long-term position of your company during the crisis.
+Everything you do at the outset of a crisis will have an impact on how customers behave when it ends.
+Taking the initiative now helps you set your store up for success in a post-crisis world.

 React to what’s happening.
 Don’t set-and-forget

 Do you schedule your social media posts, emails, and campaigns long in advance?
 If so, you might want to double-check your posts to make sure they don’t come across as insensitive.
-Remember, many people are going through difficult times and might be stuck indoors so you should be sensitive to that.
+Remember, many people are going through difficult times and might be feeling the impact of the crisis personally.